 A drop in estrogen levels reduces the amount of moisture available.
 It can happen at any age from a number of causes.

 It may seem like a minor irritation.
 But the lack of vaginal moisture can have a huge impact on your sex life.
 Fortunately, several treatments are available to relieve vaginal dryness.

-Vaginal dryness is common symptom of menopause -- and close to one out of every three women deals with it while going through "the change."
+Vaginal dryness is common symptom of menopause -- and close to 1 in 3 women deal with it while going through "the change."
 It becomes even more common afterward.
-It also makes the vagina thinner and less elastic.
+It also makes the vaginal tissue thinner and less elastic.
 This is called vaginal atrophy.

 Estrogen levels can also drop because of: